apollographql/apollo-kotlin/design-docs/Threading.md

 nothing so a coroutine is way more efficient there.

 **On the JVM**, there are less restrictions.
 OkHttp has as synchronous API that [has proven to be quite efficient](https://github.com/grpc/grpc-java/issues/6696)/

+## Current state

+The dispatcher is changed very early in the chain.
+On the JVM, everything runs synchronously from that dispatcher.

+The only thing happening before the dispatcher change is notification of the ApolloIdlingResources that need to happen from the same call stack.
+ApolloIdlingResource is deprecated and that should be removed when ApolloIdlingResource goes away.